thierrymoudiki/thierrymoudiki.github.io/_posts/2021-02-12-activation-functions-lsboost.md

-In [previous posts](https://thierrymoudiki.github.io/blog/#LSBoost), I introduced LSBoost; a gradient boosting machine that uses randomized and  penalized least squares as a basis -- instead of decision trees which are frequently used as base learners.   [mlsauce](https://techtonique.github.io/mlsauce/index.html)'s LSBoost takes into account a problem's nonlinearity by including new, engineered explanatory variables $g(XW+b)$ with:
+In [previous posts](https://thierrymoudiki.github.io/blog/#LSBoost), I introduced LSBoost; a gradient boosting machine that uses randomized and  penalized least squares as a basis -- instead of decision trees which are frequently used as base learners.   [mlsauce](https://techtonique.github.io/mlsauce/index.html)'s LSBoost takes into account a problem's nonlinearity by including new, engineered explanatory variables $$g(XW+b)$$ with:

  - g: an **activation function** (tanh, ReLU, sigmoid, ...)
  - X: input data (covariates, explanatory variables)